icon icon icon icon icon icon icon

 • Not only designed for them, but most importantly, with them

-• Based on robust gender analysis
+• Based on robust analysis

 • Designed to increase their ability to manage their finances in the long term